ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * If the name of an application group to add is already present in the 'app_groups' status parameter before any change is applied, the Group Manager ignores that name.

-* When custom CBOR is used, the Group Manager:

-   - Deletes from the 'app_groups' status parameter the names of the application groups specified in the inner 'app_groups_del' CBOR array of the 'app_groups_diff' field.
+* The Group Manager deletes from the 'app_groups' status parameter the names of the application groups specified in the inner 'app_groups_del' CBOR array of the 'app_groups_diff' field.

-   - Adds to the 'app_groups' status parameter the names of the application groups specified in the inner 'app_groups_add' CBOR array of the 'app_groups_diff' field.
+* The Group Manager adds to the 'app_groups' status parameter the names of the application groups specified in the inner 'app_groups_add' CBOR array of the 'app_groups_diff' field.

-* When CoRAL is used, the Group Manager:

-   - Deletes from the 'app_groups' status parameter the names of the application groups specified in the different 'app_group_del' link elements.

-   - Adds to the 'app_groups' status parameter the names of the application groups specified in the different 'app_group_add' link elements.

 After having updated the group-configuration resource, from then on the Group Manager relies on the new group configuration to build the Join Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
 For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 9.9 of I-D.ietf-ace-key-groupcomm-oscore}}).